 During the stream - Moderate your stream.
 The best way to moderate a stream on LinkedIn is to have a colleague with Page Admin access pull up your Page on a separate device and manage the flow of comments from the Page Admin view.
 Make sure to refresh the webpage from time to time to get the most recent comments.
-The moderator can then delete or report inappropriate comments and relay any questions.
-Use a mobile device to respond as a Page and a desktop device to interact as a member. - Emphasize genuine engagement.
+The moderator can then delete or report inappropriate comments and relay any questions. - Emphasize genuine engagement.
 A big reason why 78% of views for Automation Anywhere's product announcement came from LinkedIn Live is because the team prioritized answering all sorts of technical questions during the broadcast. - Have fun!
 Part of the beauty of live events is that it's live, and audiences know it.
 It's okay if you don't nail your script perfectly or if something unexpected happens.
 If the unexpected happens, embrace it and inject some humor into your stream.
-Where can I go to learn more or get help?
-This playbook is just the start.
-If you're looking for more LinkedIn Events or LinkedIn Live resources or support, there is a lot more where this came from.
-LinkedIn marketing partners Want help with your LinkedIn Events?
-Our trusted marketing partners who specialize in content marketing are experts at creating content for LinkedIn and are excited to support you every step of the way.
-Visit the marketing partner directory or reach out to your LinkedIn representative to learn more.
-Good luck with your virtual event!
+Proving the value of your event LinkedIn Events offers marketers an exciting way to prove the value of their event strategy: the ability to see an "attendees list" of key prospects or customers who expressed interest in an event.